zhang-haozhe/LeetcodeSolutions/README.md

-# 104. Maximum Depth of Binary Tree

-Given the root of a binary tree, return its maximum depth.

-A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
+# 1184.
+Distance Between Bus Stops

+A bus has n stops numbered from 0 to n - 1 that form a circle.
+We know the distance between all pairs of neighboring stops where distance[i] is the distance between the stops number i and (i + 1) % n.

+The bus goes along both directions i.e. clockwise and counterclockwise.

+Return the shortest distance between the given start and destination stops.

 Example 1:

-Input: root = [3,9,20,null,null,15,7]
+Input: distance = [1,2,3,4], start = 0, destination = 1
+Output: 1
+Explanation: Distance between 0 and 1 is 1 or 9, minimum is 1.

+Example 2:

+Input: distance = [1,2,3,4], start = 0, destination = 2
 Output: 3
-Example 2:

-Input: root = [1,null,2]
-Output: 2
+Explanation: Distance between 0 and 2 is 3 or 7, minimum is 3.

 Example 3:

-Input: root = []
-Output: 0
-Example 4:

-Input: root = [0]
+Input: distance = [1,2,3,4], start = 0, destination = 3
-Output: 1
+Output: 4
+Explanation: Distance between 0 and 3 is 6 or 4, minimum is 4.

 Constraints:

-The number of nodes in the tree is in the range [0, 104].
+1 <= n <= 10^4
+distance.length == n
+0 <= start, destination < n
--100 <= Node.val <= 100
+0 <= distance[i] <= 10^4

 # Result:

-Runtime: 36 ms, faster than 89.53% of Python3 online submissions for Minimum Depth of Binary Tree.
+Runtime: 36 ms, faster than 97.59% of Python3 online submissions for Distance Between Bus Stops.
-Memory Usage: 16.1 MB, less than 23.79% of Python3 online submissions for Minimum Depth of Binary Tree.
+Memory Usage: 14.8 MB, less than 54.98% of Python3 online submissions for Distance Between Bus Stops.

 # Solution:

-This program first determines if the input is empty.
-If not, then it enters the recursion function.
-The recursion function iterates through the tree, and when it visits the next level, the level counter increments by one.
-If there are two children associated to this node, it takes the counter of the child that has a bigger level count.
+The gist of this solution is to calculate the "straight-line" distance between two points without considering the end of the list.
+Thus, the start and the destination do not matter.
+To calculate the distance without going through the end of the list, we create pointA and pointB, corresponding to the two points with smaller or bigger index.
+Then, we get the distance by summing all the nodes between the two points by calling sum(distance[pointA:pointB]) and the result becomes the first distance for comparison.
+The second distance is calculated by summing up all the remaining nodes, so we sum the rest by deleting the used nodes for the first calculation.